-When team members are well trained, they can quickly find research to guide prevention and treatment of chronic wounds.
-A survey of wound care in the UK found marked variations in care and underuse of evidence-based practices.
+When team members are well educated, they can quickly find research to guide prevention and treatment of chronic wounds.

-Clinicians educated by WCEI, a Relias company, can network with other certified specialists and discuss the latest standards of care.
-Experts share research and information on the WCEI blog, at the Wild on Wounds Conference, and among private discussion groups.
+Clinicians educated through Relias Wound Care can network with other certified specialists and discuss the latest standards of care through discussion groups.

 Minimize Risk and Liability

-As clinicians assess a patient’s skin condition and treat wounds, it is vital that they document and code clearly, accurately, and consistently.
-Knowing how to correctly document wound care assessments and actions taken protects the clinician and the organization.
+As clinicians assess patients’ skin conditions and treat wounds, it is vital that the documentation and coding is clear, accurate, and consistent.
+Knowing how to correctly document wound care assessments and actions taken will protect the clinician and the organization.

-Of course, the Centers for Medicare and Medicaid Services (CMS) will not reimburse for costs associated with hospital- or facility-acquired pressure injuries.
+Of course, CMS will not reimburse for costs associated with hospital- or facility-acquired pressure injuries.
 Therefore, accurate assessment on admission is crucial.

 Gaps in assessment, prevention, and care of wounds can put your organization at risk of unnecessary expenses and lawsuits.
 More than 17,000 lawsuits related to pressure injuries are filed each year, according to the Agency for Healthcare Research and Quality.